smartDIYs/smartdiys_creator_manual_en/manual/names.md

 ## Item list
 - Add Item: Click to display a menu and you can add items to the project.
-- File select: Add a local file.
+- Select File: Add a local file.
-- Asset Catalog: Adds figures etc. provided in this software.
+- From Catalog: Adds figures etc. provided in this software.
-- Create Text: Create and add text objects.
+- Text Item: Create and add text objects.

 Added Items can be checked from the list.
 Processing is performed in the order of this list.